-Can the parties typically terminate the transaction after signing?
+25 Can the parties typically terminate the transaction after signing?
 If so, in what circumstances?

-Unless non-satisfaction of a closing condition was caused by the terminating party, transaction agreements can be terminated if, unless waivable and waived, the conditions precedent have not been fulfilled by the long-stop date.
+Unless non-satisfaction of a closing condition was caused by the terminating party, transaction agreements can be terminated if, unless waivable and waived, conditions precedent have not been been fulfilled by the long-stop date.
 Most transaction agreements exclude unilateral rescission of the agreement.
 Like other contracts, transaction agreements can always be adapted or terminated by mutual consent.

-Are break-up fees and reverse break-up fees common in your jurisdiction?
+26 Are break-up fees and reverse break-up fees common in your jurisdiction?
 If so, what are the typical terms?
 Are there any applicable restrictions on paying break-up fees?

-Break-up fees are seen primarily in the pre-signing context under exclusivity agreements or in the context of letters of intent; they are rarely seen in the acquisition agreement.
-Pre-signing break-up fees could be in favour of the buyer and seller, depending on the circumstances.
+Break-up fees are seen primarily in the pre-signing context under exclusivity agreements or in the context of letters of intent, rarely in the acquisition agreement.
+Pre-signing break-up fees could be in favour of buyer and seller depending on the circumstances.

-If agreed in the acquisition agreement, break-up fees usually reflect a strong sell-side position in an auction context or otherwise and usually protect the sell-side and target from regulatory clearance risks, mostly on merger control, in respect of an expedient closing.

-The amount of the break-up fees varies depending on whether they should merely compensate for frustrated expenses in an aborted transaction or carry an element of liquidated damages.
-Excessive break-up fees may be adjusted by the court and may also carry the risk of manager liability for violation of fiduciary duties.
+If agreed in the acquisition agreement, break-up fees usually reflect a strong sell side position in an auction context or otherwise and usually protect sell side and target against regulatory clearance risks, mostly on merger control, as to an expedient closing.
+The amount of break-up fees varies depending on whether they should merely compensate for frustrated expenses in an aborted transaction or carry an element of liquidated damages.
+Excessive break-up fees may be adjusted by the court and might also carry the risk of manager liability for violation of fiduciary duties.